andompesta/andompesta.github.io/_posts/2020-12-23-base-vectors.md

-Finally, as a linear transformation is represented by a matrix, it is possible to define the **composition of two or more linear transformations** as he left-to-right product of the transformation matrixis:
+Finally, as a linear transformation is represented by a matrix, it is possible to define the **composition of two or more linear transformations** as he left-to-right product of the transformation matrix:

 $$
 \begin{align*}